jitsi/jitsi-meet-spot/spot-client/docs/manua-test-plan.md

 - [ ] Device selection is saved
 - [ ] Selected devices are used in a meeting
 - [ ] Wired screensharing can be enabled and disabled
+- [ ] Room name is saved and displayed in the app and meeting

 Home
 ------